Top 25 Bolivian Foods – Best Bolivian Dishes

 4. Chanka de Pollo (Chicken Chanka)

-This is a very traditional food that you can find all over the country.
+This is a very traditional food that you’ll find all over the country.
 Prepared with chicken, beans, green onions, and potatoes, it is served with abundant broth in which a variety of vegetables and meat are cooked.
 The onion to garnish the dish and the llajwa (spicy sauce) to intensify its flavor are a must.
 Rabbit is used as a popular variation.

 5. Chicharrón